 A-2 MANUFACTURER’S NAME AND ADDRESS

-A-3 MAKE AND TYPE OF BRAKE LINING ASSEMBLY/DRUM BRAKE LINING
+A-3 MAKE AND TYPE OF BRAKE LINING ASSEMBLY/DRUM BRAKE LINING.

-A-4 MAKE AND TYPE OF BRAKE LINING
+A-4 MAKE AND TYPE OF BRAKE LINING.

-A-5 Vehicles/axles for which the brake lining assembly type/drum brake lining type qualifies as original brake lining assembly/original drum brake lining: (As per the vehicle type approval documentation)
+A-5 Vehicles/axles for which the brake lining assembly type/drum brake lining type qualifies as original brake lining assembly/original drum brake lining: (As per the vehicle type approval documentation).

-A-6 Vehicles/axles for which the brake lining assembly type/drum brake lining type qualifies as Identical brake lining assembly/Identical drum brake lining: (As per the vehicle type approval documentation or any documental reference of supply to vehicle manufacturer)
+A-6 Vehicles/axles for which the brake lining assembly type/drum brake lining type qualifies as identical brake lining assembly/identical drum brake lining: (As per the vehicle type approval documentation or any documental reference of supply to vehicle manufacturer).

-A-7 Vehicles/axles for which the brake lining assembly type/drum brake lining type qualifies as replacement brake lining assembly/replacement drum brake lining: (The representative vehicle(s) shall be selected from among the application range using a worst case analysis as per 5.2.1 and 5.2.2 note3), and as per A-15 to be enclosed)
+A-7 Vehicles/axles for which the brake lining assembly type/drum brake lining type qualifies as replacement brake lining assembly/replacement drum brake lining: [The representative vehicle(s) shall be selected from among the application range using a worst case analysis as per 5.2.1 and 5.2.2 Note3), and as per A-15 to be enclosed].

 A-7.1 Additionally in the case of combined braking systems in the meaning of IS 14664, approved brake lining assembly combination(s):